1brahimmohamed/DSP_Task1_Team10/README.md

 > 7. Sample signal

-> 8. Reconstruct signal from sampled signal
+> 8. Reconstruct signal from sampled signa .

 ### Project Structure
 The Web Application is built using: